 How is pasteurized milk different from raw milk?

-Pasteurized milk is raw milk that has been heated to a specified temperature and time to kill all disease-causing bacteria that may be found in the raw milk.
-Raw milk can contain Campylobacter, E. coli O157:H7, Salmonella, Listeria and other bacteria.
+Pasteurized milk is raw milk that has been heated to a specified temperature and time to kill pathogens that may be found in the raw milk.
+Pathogens are microorganism such as bacteria that make us sick.
+Raw milk can contain pathogens such as Campylobacter, E. coli O157:H7, Salmonella, Listeria and other bacteria.
 Raw milk includes milk from cows, goats, sheep and other dairy animals.

-By law, all milk sold to the public, must be pasteurized.
+By law, all milk sold to the public must be pasteurized and packaged in a licensed dairy plant.
 Only vitamins A and D may be added to the milk, no other additives or preservatives can be legally added to milk.
 Vitamin A improves eyesight, helps you to see better at night or in dim light, and helps you to tell colours apart.
 Vitamin D helps your body absorb calcium and reduces the risk of osteoporosis.

 What are the risks of drinking raw milk?

 According to a US Centre for Disease Control and Prevention study, the rate of outbreaks caused by unpasteurized milk and products made from it was 150 times greater than outbreaks linked to pasteurized milk.
 Children and younger adults were found to be more affected by the illnesses.
 Raw milk may contain pathogens that can cause disease or illness.

 Some people say they grew up drinking raw milk and never became sick from it.
 However, public health authorities know of many cases of people who became sick from drinking raw milk.

 Mandatory pasteurization of milk has eliminated large outbreaks of milk borne disease in Canada.
 However outbreaks arising from raw milk still occur and remind us of the hazards of drinking raw milk.

 Anyone can get sick from pathogens that may be found in raw milk.